BANNER HEALTH

 Reducing friction in scheduling

-Patients frequently return to schedule care with providers they already know.
+Patients frequently return to schedule with providers they already know.

-However, the mobile scheduling experience treated every appointment as a new search — requiring patients to re-enter information, browse providers again, and navigate unnecessary steps.
+However, the mobile scheduling experience treated every appointment as a new search — requiring patients to browse providers and navigate unnecessary steps.

 THE PROBLEM

-From the patient perspective, scheduling care digitally felt more complicated than it needed to be.
+From the patient perspective, self-scheduling care felt more complicated than it needed to be.
 In interviews, patients described the process as feeling like “more work than it should be,” especially during moments when they were already managing health-related stress.

-From the business perspective, appointment scheduling represents both a critical service and a key opportunity.
-Encouraging patients to self-schedule reduces reliance on call centers and helps streamline operations — but friction in the digital experience was pushing patients to phone-based scheduling.
-This created a clear opportunity: make the most common scheduling scenarios faster and more intuitive, without introducing risk or complexity into an already regulated system.
+From the business perspective, scheduling represents both a critical service and a key opportunity.
+Encouraging patients to self-schedule reduces reliance on call centers and helps streamline operations, but friction in the digital experience was pushing patients to phone-based scheduling.

-The challenge was not to redesign scheduling entirely, but to identify where existing patient data and established patterns could be used more thoughtfully to support continuity of care and reduce unnecessary decision-making.
+The challenge was not to redesign scheduling, but to identify where existing patient data and established patterns could thoughtfully support continuity of care and reduce unnecessary decision-making.

 DISCOVERY